Artefacts from the Bath Abbey Footprint Project

 Nanking blue and white patterned bowl, and double-headed bone handled toothbrushes

 The purported healing qualities of the hot springs attracted many visitors in search of a cure for their ailments, and consequently the city was able to support a large number of doctors and apothecaries.
 This is reflected in finds assemblages from Bath, which frequently contain more drug jars and glass phials than other cities.
-The glass phials that we recovered from the drain date from the late 18th or early 19th century and probably originally contained medicines.
+The glass phials that we recovered from the water closet sump date from the late 18th or early 19th century and probably originally contained medicines.

 Glass medicinal phials